-J. Marketing Process and Sale Transaction
+I. Expected Timetable of the Chapter 11 Cases and the Marketing Process and Sale Transaction

-Beginning in early 2017, the Debtors and their advisors engaged in arm's-length, good faith negotiations with interested parties regarding a potential sale of all or substantially all of the assets of the Debtors' Estate.
+As described above, the Debtors intend to move as quickly as practicable during the Chapter 11 Cases.
+Accordingly, on Beginning in early 2017, the Debtors and their advisors engaged in arm's-length, good faith negotiations with interested parties regarding a potential sale of all or substantially all of the assets of the Debtors' Estate.
 During these negotiations, the Debtors and their advisors contacted potential buyers, executed nondisclosure agreements, and received indications of interest from certain bidders.
 On the Petition Date, the Debtors filed the Bid Procedures Motion, which, among other things, established dates and deadlines for the bidding procedures hearing, bid deadline, auction, and sale hearing.